 The objective of managing liquidity risk is to ensure that our cash flow requirements resulting from depositor, borrower and other creditor demands are met, as well as our operating cash needs, and that our cost of funding such requirements and needs is reasonable.
 We maintain a comprehensive interest rate risk, liquidity and funds management policy and a contingency funding plan that, among other things, include policies and procedures for managing liquidity risk.
 Generally we rely on deposits, repayments of loans and leases and purchased loans, and repayments of our investment securities as our primary sources of funds.
 Our principal deposit sources include consumer, commercial and public funds customers in our markets.
-We have used these funds, together with wholesale deposit sources such as brokered deposits, along with Federal Home Loan Bank of Dallas ("FHLB-Dallas") advances, FRB borrowings, federal funds purchased and other sources of short-term borrowings, to make loans and leases, acquire investment securities and other assets and to fund continuing operations.
+We have used these funds, together with wholesale deposit sources such as brokered deposits, along with Federal Home Loan Bank of Dallas ("FHLB-Dallas") advances, FRB borrowings, federal funds purchased and mo mie represents mai timi and wiii not print other sources of short-term borrowings, to make loans and leases, acquire investment securities and other assets and to fund continuing operations.